Reading Level: 3 (Grade 3)

-Hikers sometimes hear a sharp, high whistle from the hoary marmot.
-This is a warning to the other family members that danger is near.
-The whistle is one of seven sounds the hoary marmot uses to talk with its family.
-They can also bark like a dog, sound like they are grinding their teeth, and scream.
-Hoary marmots are sometimes called whistle pigs.
+Hikers sometimes hear a sharp, high whistle from a hoary marmot.
+This sound warns family members that danger is near.
+The whistle is one way marmots talk to one another.
+They can also bark like a dog or make sounds that seem like teeth grinding.
+Because of that piercing whistle, hoary marmots are often called whistle pigs.

-The fur of the hoary marmot was a silver-gray color.
-The word “hoary” means silver or gray.
-The mix of colors helps the whistling pig to hide from its predators.
+The marmot’s fur was silver-gray.
+The word hoary means silver or gray.
+This mix of colors helps the whistling pig blend into the Rocky Mountain landscape and hide from predators.

-Then, another marmot joined the first one on the peak of a large rock.
-Mountain marmots live together in large families with fifteen to twenty members.
+Soon, another marmot joined the first on top of a large rock.
+Mountain marmots live in big family groups, often with fifteen to twenty members.
 They eat grasses, leaves, ferns, spiders, and worms.
-Yum, yum!
+Yum!

-Hoary marmots romp about only during the daytime, mostly early in the morning and later in the afternoon.
-Here, they can be seen touching noses.
-Young hoary marmots are often seen wrestling and playing.
-They also love to flop down on top of a rock in the sun.
+Hoary marmots are active only during the daytime, mostly in early morning and late afternoon.
+They can often be seen touching noses.
+Young marmots wrestle and play, while adults enjoy stretching out on sun-warmed rocks.
 A group of marmots is called a madness.

-Early morning, late afternoon, and early evening are great times to see wildlife on a walking trail.
-After saying goodbye to the whistling pig pals, we walked down the trail to see another beautiful waterfall in Yoho National Park.
-We, too, just like the marmots, kept an eye out for bears.
-The light rain stopped, and we enjoyed a picnic at the base of a roaring waterfall.
-We were happy to have had a little “madness” in our day!
+The best times to spot wildlife on mountain trails are early morning, late afternoon, and early evening.
+After saying goodbye to our whistling pig pals, we continued to another beautiful waterfall in Yoho National Park.
+Just like the marmots, we stayed alert for bears.
+When the rain stopped, we enjoyed a picnic beside the roaring falls, happy to have had a little madness in our day.

 Literacy Training